Elizabeth line: Route

 The Elizabeth line runs on an east–west axis across the London region, with branches terminating at Abbey Wood and Shenfield in the east, and at Heathrow Terminal 4, Heathrow Terminal 5 and Reading in the west.
 There are 41 stations.
-In the central section, there are interchanges with London Underground, National Rail and Docklands Light Railway lines.
+In the central section, there are interchanges with London Underground, National Rail, and Docklands Light Railway lines.

 Design and infrastructure

 Name and identity

 Crossrail is the name of the construction project and of the limited company, wholly owned by TfL, that was formed to carry out construction works.

-The Elizabeth line is the name of the new service that is on signage throughout the stations.
-It is named in honour of Queen Elizabeth II.
+The "Elizabeth line" is the name of the new service that is on signage throughout the stations.
+It is named in honour of Queen Elizabeth II, and colloquially called the "Lizzie line".
 The Elizabeth line roundel is coloured purple, with a superimposed blue bearing white text in the same style as for Underground lines.
 However, unlike Underground lines, the Elizabeth line roundel includes the word "line".

 TfL Rail was an intermediate brand name which was introduced in May 2015 and discontinued in May 2022.
 It was used by TfL on services between Paddington and Heathrow Terminal 5 and Reading, as well as trains between Liverpool Street and Shenfield.

 Stations

 Ten new stations have been built in the central and south east sections of the line, and 31 existing stations were upgraded and refurbished.
 Nine of the ten new-build stations opened for revenue service on 24 May 2022; the remaining station – Bond Street – required additional finishing works before commissioning could proceed.
 Trains passed through its platforms non-stop until it opened five months later on 24 October.
 All stations are equipped with CCTV and because of the length of trains, central stations have train indicators above the platform-edge doors.

-All 41 stations are step-free, with 13 of these (the central and Heathrow stations) having level access between trains and platforms.
+All 41 stations are step-free from street to platform.
+Thirteen stations (the central and Heathrow stations) have level access between trains and platforms while other outer suburban platforms remain at their pre-existing height, about 200mm lower.
+This platform height difference was criticised by the Campaign for Level Boarding who said Crossrail's "poor decision making" meant "this brand-new railway has cornered itself into perpetually offering an inaccessible service."

 Although the trains are 200 m long, platforms at the new stations in the central core are built to enable 240 m trains in case of possible future need.
 In the eastern section, Maryland and Manor Park have not had platform extensions, so trains use selective door opening instead.
 At Maryland this is because of the prohibitive cost of extensions and the poor business case, and at Manor Park it is due to the presence of a freight loop that would otherwise be cut off.

-A mock-up of the new stations was built in Bedfordshire in 2011 to ensure that their architectural integrity would last for a century.
-It was planned to bring at least one mock-up to London for the public to view the design and give feedback before final construction commenced.
+The new subterranean stations were designed by Grimshaw Architects, adopting a uniform approach across all stations, in partnership with engineering firm AtkinsRéalis; way-finding was designed by Maynard and lighting designed by Equation.